Trap, Neuter, Return (TNR)

 We are always looking to develop new partnerships to help us reach more areas and help more caretakers and feral cats.

-We ask rescue groups abide by the following protocols
+We ask rescue groups to abide by the following protocols:

-- Quick release after surgery – depending on weather of course cats should be released between 12 to 48 hours after surgery.
-The most common complications after a spay/neuter surgery are caused by stress, the best we can do for a feral is keep them stress free and the only way to do that is to return them to their colony.
+- Quick-release after surgery – Depending on the weather, cats should be released between 12-48 hours after surgery.
+The most common complications after a spay/neuter surgery are caused by stress.
+By returning them to their colony quickly we are keeping them as stress-free as possible.

 - Cats must be released back to their home colony, unless you have secured a new caregiver willing to take them in and provide a transitional period and ongoing care, such as a barn home.

-- The NS SPCA will perform an ear tip for all cats trapped, this is essential for visual identification of a fixed feral cat and is mandatory so we can save everyone time in the future once the cat is released.
+- The Nova Scotia SPCA will perform an ear tip for all cats trapped.
+This is essential for visual identification of a fixed feral cat and is mandatory so we can save everyone time in the future once the cat is released.